-We have a structure of employing business introducers, who are remunerated as a percentage of the advisory fee.
 The receipt or payment of referral commission or fees may be deemed an actual or potential conflict of interest.
-This practice is common and economically viable, and is permitted, subject to the following:
+This practice is common and is permitted, subject to the following:

 - All referral fee arrangements must be approved in writing, before implementation, and we must ensure that no client is treated unfairly or prejudiced in any way. - A written agreement must be concluded between the parties which dictates the terms and conditions of the agreement.
-Fee arrangements and disclosure requirements must be included as a part of the contract that is written and signed by both parties. - Confirmation must be provided in writing, that the referred matter does not present a conflict of interest - We must disclose to clients and prospective clients, any compensation, consideration, or benefit received from, or paid to, others for the recommendation of products or services.
+Fee arrangements and disclosure requirements must be included as a part of the contract that is written and signed by both parties. - Confirmation must be provided in writing, that the referred matter does not present a conflict of interest. - We must disclose to clients and prospective clients, any compensation, consideration, or benefit received from, or paid to, others for the recommendation of products or services.
 This disclosure must be in clear language and stipulate the parties, the amount, and the reason for the consideration.

-• Details will be disclosed on a case by case basis.
+Details will be disclosed on a case-by-case basis.